codingABI/SenderReceiver/README.md

 # SenderReceiver
 ## Sender 5 (433 MHz LoRa)
 Sensor for the slot of a mailbox.
-When the slot is opened, a magenetic reed sensor triggers and sends a LoRa signal to the receiver.
+When the slot is opened, a magnetic reed switch triggers and sends a LoRa signal to the receiver.
 Additionally once per day the current battery voltage and the magnetic reed switch state will also be sent to the receiver.

 Hardware:
 * Microcontroller ATmega328P-PU (without crystal, in 8 MHz-RC mode.
 Board manager: "ATmega328 on a breadboard (8 MHz internal clock)" )